Skip to content

 Hyung Gyu Park, Pohang University of Science and Technology (POSTECH), Korea

-Syntheses of carbon nanotubes, graphene and 2D materials, nanofabrication, nanofluidics, novel membrane technology, surface enhanced Raman spectroscopy, energy technology
+Nanotubes, graphene, nanofluidics, novel membrane technology, surface enhanced raman spectroscopy, energy technology

 Samit Ray, Indian Institute of Technology, Kharagpur, India